mazetoken/bchjs-slp-wallet-tools/README.md

 From the command line navigate to chcek-balances directory and run:

-'npm start'
+`npm start`

-and you will your wallet address balance
+and you will get your wallet address balance